Leif Leifland: Career

 Leifland joined the Ministry for Foreign Affairs in 1951 and began his diplomatic career as an attaché in Casablanca in 1952.
 He subsequently served as an attaché in Athens (1953–1955), Bonn (1955–1958), and as Second Secretary in Stockholm in 1958.
 From 1958 to 1960, he worked as secretary for the inquiry on Swedish citizenship as a prerequisite for public service and as Assistant Secretary of the Committee on Foreign Affairs.
 He later served as the committee's principal secretary from 1966 to 1970.
 During 1958–1960, he also served as Assistant Secretary at the Nordic Council and as First Embassy Secretary in Washington, D.C., from 1961 to 1964.
 In 1965, he became a desk officer (departementssekreterare) at the Ministry for Foreign Affairs and was appointed Minister at the Swedish Embassy in Washington in 1970.

 Leifland's role as Minister in Washington became particularly challenging during his tenure.
 Sweden's position on the Vietnam War and Prime Minister Olof Palme's sharp criticism of the so-called Christmas bombings in 1972 triggered an 18-month freeze in diplomatic relations between the United States and Sweden.
 The newly appointed Swedish ambassador, Social Democrat Yngve Möller, was declared unwelcome in the U.S. capital.
 For the next year and a half, Leifland led the embassy amidst an extremely strained Swedish-American diplomatic climate.
 He later documented this period in his book Frostens år ("The Years of Frost"), published in 1997.
 Between 1973 and 1974, he served as chargé d'affaires ad interim in Washington.

 Upon returning to Sweden in 1974, he was appointed by Olof Palme as Director (utrikesråd) and head of the Political Department at the Ministry for Foreign Affairs.
 He served as Secretary of the Advisory Council on Foreign Affairs from 1975 to 1977 and as State Secretary for Foreign Affairs in 1977.
 As State Secretary, he worked under three foreign ministers: Karin Söder, Hans Blix, and Ola Ullsten, managing crises such as the Soviet submarine S-363, which ran aground in the Blekinge archipelago in October 1981.
 Leifland considered himself an apolitical State Secretary, although he never made a secret of voting for the Liberal People's Party.
 After the 1982 Swedish general election, in which the Social Democrats regained power, he ended his service.
 The Social Democrats appointed their own candidate, Pierre Schori.

 Leifland became Ambassador to London in 1982 and remained in the position until his retirement in 1991.
 After retiring, he served as chairman of the Swedish Institute of International Affairs from 1991 to 1999.
 He was also chairman of the Swedish Foundation for International Cooperation in Research and Higher Education (Stiftelsen för internationalisering av högre utbildning och forskning, STINT).

 Personal life

 In 1954, Leifland married to Karin Abard (1930–1999), the daughter of director Gustaf Abard and Ingrid Nordin.
-They had three children: Karl (born 1955), Christina (born 1957), and Eva (born 1960).
+They had three children: Karl (1955–2018), Christina (born 1957), and Eva (born 1960).